Welcome to our Sub Domain, www.unbannedbiblepublications/e-books

 Mt.
 3:16, ‘When Jesus had been baptized, He came up immediately from the water, and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and abiding upon Him.
 And a voice came from heaven, saying, This is My beloved Son, in Whom I am well pleased.’

-Paul taught Scripturally born again believers in Col. 2:8-15: “See to it that no one carries you off as a spoil or makes you captive by his so-called philosophy and intellectualism, following human tradition, (men’s ideas of the material rather than the spiritual world)… disregarding the teachings of Christ… In Him you [born again believers] were circumcised with a circumcision not made with hands, but in a spiritual circumcision by stripping off the body of the whole corrupt, carnal nature with its passions and lusts.
+Paul taught Scripturally born again believers in Col. 2:8-15: “See to it that no one carries you off as a spoil or makes you captive by his so-called philosophy and intellectualism, following human tradition, (men’s ideas of the material rather than the spirit world)… disregarding the teachings of Christ… In Him you [born again believers] were circumcised with a circumcision not made with hands, but in a spiritual circumcision by stripping off the body of the whole corrupt, carnal nature with its passions and lusts.
 Thus you were circumcised when you were buried with Him in your baptism [by submersion], in which you were also raised with Him to a new life through your [personal] faith in Christ…”

 Jesus Christ is the Creator God